 Build connections that withstand distance

-There are plenty of proven ways for leaders to connect with their teams and build stronger connections between employees, no matter how far apart they may be.
+There are plenty of proven ways for leaders to connect with their teams and build stronger connections between employees, no matter the physical distance between them.

 Here are a few of the roundtable’s suggestions:

-- Structured one-on-ones: One panelist meets with a different team member every day for a structured, one-on-one meeting for 30 minutes.
+- Structured one-on-ones: One panelist meets with a different team member every day for a structured, 30-minute, one-on-one meeting.
 The first 10 minutes is all about how the team member is doing at work and in life.
 The next 10 minutes is dedicated to in-depth discussion about work-related issues.
 Finally, the last 10 minutes is to discuss thoughts about the future and any potential concerns the employee may have.

-- Team game nights: Another panelist has a recurring game night with his team every two weeks.
-There are plenty of programs on the market that make it easy to host remote game nights with teams big and small, and spending time with colleagues outside of work has led to more productivity at work.
+- Team game nights: Another panelist has a bi-monthly game night with his team.
+There are plenty of programs on the market that make it easy to host remote game nights with teams big and small, and spending time with colleagues outside of work has led to more productivity during work hours.

 - Gathering around the virtual water cooler: Teams don’t have to be in the office together to enjoy the benefits of a quick meetup.
 One panelist said he has a dedicated Google Meet reserved for team members who just need a few minutes together around the “water cooler” to solve problems or brainstorm.